GRJB (Gabriella Rhodeen and Jesse Bonnell)

 From April 2020 to April 2021 Gabriella Rhodeen and Jesse Bonnell [GRJB] participated to Castello San Basilio's Residency in Exile, a year-long programme of artistic engagement which culminated with a performance in Pietragalla (in the province of Potenza) on June 26th 2021.

 After proposing a site responsive live work for Castello San Basilio to have premiered in May, 2020, initiating a program of performance for the residency, the plans were suspended due to the lockdown of the country in March 2020.

-The artists have remained in dialogue with us and have agreed to an offsite collaboration that explores San Basilio and Basilicata's region from afar.
+The artists have remained in dialogue with us and have agreed to an offsite collaboration that explored Castello San Basilio and Basilicata's region from afar.
 Offering an extended period of time for research to be completed from the artist’s own home in Los Angeles (rather than at Castello San Basilio) GRJB have produced short films and works on paper that reflect on place, absence, memory and community.